r2e-project/r2e/README.md

 ```

 > [!Note]
-> The script will execute the generated tests in the Docker container.
+> The generated tests in the Docker container.
+Use `--local` to execute locally.
 > The results are stored in the [EXECUTION_DIR] directory.

 #### 3.3 Evaluation